E-SCOOTER & E-BIKE REGULATIONS

 - Improperly parked personal e-scooters or e-bikes will be subject to booting or impoundment by university personnel.
 Relocation, impound, and/or storage fees may apply.

-DOTS is responsible for enforcing e-scooter parking regulations.
+DOTS is responsible for enforcing e-scooter and e-bike parking regulations.

 E-SCOOTERS/E-BIKES MAY NOT BE PARKED IN ANY LOCATION THAT IS NOT DESIGNATED FOR E-SCOOTER/E-BIKE PARKING.
 THIS INCLUDES: